jojo157/FundCentreGame/README.md

 #### Images

 I wanted to use a logo that was relevant to a game about investment funds.
 The image chosen represents a bear and bull market.
 A bear market is when stock prices are continually decreasing, whereas a bull market is when stock prices are continually increasing.
-The number of images user was kept to a minimum to increase website performance.
+The number of images used was kept to a minimum to increase website performance.

 ## Testing